kairosity/mp3-snapathon/README.md

 - If the username or email address has already been registered, the registration will not go ahead and the user will be instructed as to the reason.

-## 7. Profile Pages
+## 7. Profile

-A user's profile page is their calling card on the application.
-Anyone whether logged in or not, can visit a user's profile page, either by entering the url: /profile/username Or by clicking in via an image on the site.

-Features:
+### Page Purpose
+This page is a user's calling card for the application, it displays their photos and the photos they've voted for, as well as their points total.

+### Features
+#### Guest user
+- Can visit user profile pages and browse the various categories of photos.
+- Guest users would access user profiles by clicking on links on the winners page or on the browse page.
+- Or, if savvy
+#### Logged in user

 1. When a user is logged in, they see "My Profile" in the navigation.
 2. Their profile page displays their username, their total competition points, their entries into competition, other user's photos that they've voted for and any of their images that have won